Denbigh School: History

-The original Denbigh School opened September 1964 where half of Walton High's students were part of the initial intake for the school, which was located on land at the northern end of Cornwall Grove in Bletchley.
-In the 1980s, the Local Education Authority resolved to relocate either Denbigh or (nearby) Lord Grey School (Formerly Wilton) to Shenley Church End, a few miles to the north.
-Eventually Denbigh was chosen to move.
-In 1991-1992 term years 8 and 9 were located at the new school and other years located at the old one, the school was still in the process of being built at the time.
+The original Denbigh School opened in September 1964, when half of Walton High's students were part of the initial intake for the school, which was located on land at the northern end of Cornwall Grove in Bletchley.
+In the 1980s, the Local Education Authority resolved to relocate either Denbigh or (nearby) Lord Grey School (formerly Wilton) to Shenley Church End, a few miles to the north.
+Eventually, Denbigh was chosen to move.
+In 1991-1992, term years 8 and 9 were located at the new school, and other years were located at the old one.
+The school was still in the process of being built at the time.
 All years moved into the new school in July 1992.

-When the Shenley site opened in 1991, the site had the following areas completed, Humanities Block, Maths block 50% (Upstairs) Science Block, Technology Block, IT Room, Music Rooms, Sports hall (shared with Shenley Leisure Centre), the dining room and "the street" (an indoor communal area).
-Throughout that year, the English block was completed by Christmas and the playing fields by summer (prior to this the pupils in the school did outdoor PE at Loughton Middle school (Loughton County Combined School at the time) playing fields or were bussed to the Bletchley site).
-In 1992 the school was completed at its next phase with art rooms, an extended maths block, Modern Language block, 6th Form Block, Meeting Hall and gymnasium all opening.
+When the Shenley site opened in 1991, the site had the following areas completed: Humanities Block, Maths Block 50% (upstairs), Science Block, Technology Block, IT Room, Music Rooms, Sports Hall (shared with Shenley Leisure Centre), the dining room, and "the street" (an indoor communal area).
+Throughout that year, the English block was completed by Christmas and the playing fields by summer (prior to this, the pupils in the school did outdoor PE at Loughton Middle School (Loughton County Combined School at the time) playing fields or were bussed to the Bletchley site).
+In 1992, the school was completed at its next phase, with art rooms, an extended math block, a modern language block, a sixth-form block, a meeting hall, and gymnasium all opening.

-Later extensions of the school involved a new science laboratory, further extension to the art design and technology area and more recently an extended 6th form block.
-With the increasing popularity of IT part of the Maths block has become an ICT suite.
+Later extensions of the school involved a new science laboratory, further extensions to the art design and technology area, and more recently, an extended 6th grade block.
+With the increasing popularity of IT, part of the math block has become an ICT suite.
 In 2014, the school formed plans to turn its original meeting hall (opened in 1992) into a sixth form area soon after a new extension was completed, in which there is now a new meeting hall and a new art, drama, and music department.
 The new extension opened in 2015, and the sixth form area has been completed.